puppetlabs/puppetlabs-apache/README.md

 ##### `headers`

 Adds lines to replace, merge, or remove response headers.
 See [Apache's mod_headers documentation](https://httpd.apache.org/docs/current/mod/mod_headers.html#header) for more information.
-Valid options: A string, an array of strings, or undef.
-Default: undef.
+Valid options: A string, an array of strings, or `undef`.
+Default: `undef`.

 ##### `ip`

 Sets the IP address the virtual host listens on.
 Valid options: Strings.
-Default: undef, which uses Apache's default behavior of listening on all IPs.
+Default: `undef`, which uses Apache's default behavior of listening on all IPs.

 ##### `ip_based`

 Enables an [IP-based](https://httpd.apache.org/docs/current/vhosts/ip-based.html) virtual host.
 This parameter inhibits the creation of a NameVirtualHost directive, since those are used to funnel requests to name-based virtual hosts.
-Default: false.
+Default: `false`.

 ##### `itk`